 The responsibility to protect vertebrate animal participants in research has been assigned to the IACUC, which has authority to require that personnel involved in vertebrate animal care have been properly trained, that the use of vertebrate animals is necessary and humane, and that the vertebrate animal care procedures used prior to and during all experimental protocols are appropriate and keep animal discomfort to a minimum.
 Requests for the acquisition and use of vertebrate animals must be submitted to the IACUC using the form available through the Office of Academic Affairs.
 The project must be approved prior to the purchase or acquisition of the animals in question.
-Approvals are for one year, and may be renewed on an annual basis.
-(See Appendix on page 85).

-2.7.3 Scientific Misconduct
+2.7.4 Scientific Misconduct